 The first two issues can be reduced with frequent full backups, but this greatly increases the space you need to hold your backups.

 Borg works in a very different way.
 When Borg encounters a file, it first determines whether it is new or not.
-If it is new it copies it into the repository.
+The file is determined to be new if the contents of that file do not already exist in the repository, in which case it copies the contents into the repository.
 Then, either way, it associates a pointer to the file’s contents with the filepath.
 This makes it naturally de-duplicating.
 When it comes time to recover a file, it simply uses the file path to find the contents.
 In this way, it only retrieves the data it needs.
 There is no complicated and fragile process needed to reconstruct the file from a long string of differences.